HeliosRider/leaflet-challenge/README.md

    Develop a way to visualize USGS data that will allow the USGS to better educate the public and other government organizations on issues facing the planet.

 # Data Engineering
+    1. CSS
-    1. D3 Library
+    2. D3 Library
-    2. GeoJSON
+    3. GeoJSON
-    3. HTML
+    4. HTML
-    4. JavaScript
+    5. JavaScript
-    5. Leaflet.js library
+    6. Leaflet.js library

 # Data Analysis
     1. Map Creation